-This is another confidence boosting activity, and it will help your kid feel a sense of accomplishment.
-Be sure to supervise any activity with scissors and glue, and you can even get in on the action to if you want to make it an activity the whole family can enjoy.
+This is another confidence boosting activity, and it will help your child feel a sense of accomplishment.
+Be sure to supervise any activity with scissors and glue, and you can even get in on the action too if you want to make it an activity the whole family can enjoy.

 Your cat will also be happy to have a chance to play with the new toys along with your child.

 What other bonding activities do your kids do over the summer with their cat?
+Do they have any fun ideas for cat games and activities?
 Let us know in the comments below!